Programmatic instance management

 The script reads the public key located at ~/.ssh/id_rsa.pub

-, then sends a request to the Create an SSH key endpoint to create an SSH key.
+, then sends a request to the Add an SSH key endpoint to add an SSH key.
 This key will be named either python_ssh_key

 or typescript_ssh_key